1

 「且夫韓、魏之所以重畏秦者,為與秦接境壤界也。 兵出而相當,不出十日而戰勝存亡之機決矣。 韓、魏戰而勝秦,則兵半折,四境不守; 戰而不勝,則國已危亡隨其後。 是故韓、魏之所以重與秦戰,而輕為之臣也。 今秦之攻齊則不然。 倍韓、魏之地,過衛陽晉之道,徑乎亢父之險,車不得方軌,騎不得比行,百人守險,千人不敢過也。 秦雖欲深入,則狼顧,恐韓、魏之議其後也。 是故恫疑虛猲,驕矜而不敢進,則秦之不能害齊亦明矣。

-'Moreover, the reason Han and Wei heavily fear Qin is that they border Qin's territory.
+'The reason Han and Wei so deeply fear Qin is that they border Qin's territory.
 Troops emerge and confront each other, and within ten days the mechanisms of victory, defeat, survival, and extinction are decided.
-If Han and Wei battle and defeat Qin, then half their troops will be destroyed and their four borders will not be defended; If they battle but do not win, then the state's danger and extinction will follow.
-Therefore Han and Wei heavily battle Qin while lightly becoming ministers.
+If Han and Wei battle and defeat Qin, then half their troops will be destroyed, and their four borders will not be defended; If they fight but do not win, danger and destruction will follow the state.
+Therefore, Han and Wei fight Qin with great caution and readily become its ministers.
 Now Qin's attack on Qi is not so.
-It doubles through Han and Wei lands, passes the roads of Wei, Yangjin, goes directly through the dangers of Kangfu.
-Chariots cannot travel parallel tracks, cavalry cannot ride side by side.
-If a hundred men guard the dangers, a thousand dare not pass.
+It must turn back through Han and Wei lands, pass along the roads of Wei and Yangjin, and go directly through the dangers of Kangfu.
+Chariots cannot travel on parallel tracks, and cavalry cannot ride side by side.
+If a hundred men guard the passes, a thousand dare not pass.
 Though Qin wishes to penetrate deeply, it will look back like a wolf, fearing that Han and Wei will attack its rear.
-Therefore frightened and doubtful, making empty threats, arrogant and not daring to advance—then that Qin cannot harm Qi is also abundantly clear.
+Therefore, frightened and doubtful, Qin makes empty threats, acts arrogantly, and dares not advance.
+Thus, it is abundantly clear that Qin cannot harm Qi.

 28